Maine-et-Loire is a department located in Western France's Loire Valley, in the

 Sarthe, Indre-et-Loire, Vienne, Deux-Sèvres,

 Vendée, and Loire-Atlantique.
-The department has a varied landscape, with forested ranges of hills in the south and north separated by the valley of the Loire, which is a UNESCO World Heritage Site that is known for its landscapes, history and cultural significance.
+The department has a varied landscape, with forested hills in the south and north, separated by the valley of the Loire, a UNESCO World Heritage Site known for its landscapes, history and cultural significance.

 Outdoor Fun and Water Activities

 The area is also home to many navigable rivers, such as the Loire, Sarthe, Mayenne, Loir and Authion, which are popular for boating, fishing and other water activities.
-Additionally, there are several leisure lakes in the region that offer opportunities for swimming, kayaking, and other outdoor fun activities during the summer months.
+Additionally, several leisure lakes in the region offer opportunities for swimming, kayaking, and other outdoor activities during the summer months.

 - Main City/Prefecture: Angers